huwf/dictogloss/README.md

 # Dictogloss App

-This is an application for practicing a foreign language using the "dictogloss" technique.
+This is an application for practicing a foreign language using a variant of the ["dictogloss technique"](https://en.wikipedia.org/wiki/Dictogloss).
+There are different reasons/approaches with this technique, but I found it incredibly useful for understanding people speaking in real Swedish.
+I believe that it is often also used as a means of teaching grammatical constructs as well.
 The flow of the application is as follows:

 1. A link to an MP3 is provided, which is downloaded and split into segments of 30s each.
 2. The segment is played over and over, and the text is written into the text box on the page.
 3. The answer is submitted, and is then compared with the transcript of the segment, obtained using the  Google Speech API.

 ## Warning